Inflectra/rapise-documentation/docs/Libraries/Tester.md

 <a name="CaptureDesktopImage"></a>
 #### CaptureDesktopImage

-Captures image of the desktop and adds it to the report.
+Captures screenshot of the desktop and adds it to the report.

 ```javascript
 CaptureDesktopImage(caption)